-(6) The conduct of business at Board meetings shall be minuted, and such minutes, when passed as correct by the Board, shall then be kept by the Fund as a permanent record.
+- (a) the Chairperson; - (b) in the absence of the Chairperson, the Vice Chairperson; or when passed as correct by the Board, shall then be kept by the Fund as a permanent record.
 (7) All decisions of the Board shall be passed by a simple majority of the members present thereat, on open ballot, with the Chairperson having a casting vote.